gabrielweyer/cake-build/README.md

 ## Pinning the version of Cake

-Pinning the version of `Cake` guarantees you'll be using the same version of `Cake` on your machine and in the build server.
+Pinning the version of `Cake` guarantees you'll be using the same version of `Cake` on your machine and on the build server.

 This is done by using `Cake` as a `.NET` **local** tool.
 The version is specified in `.config\dotnet-tools.json`.